 Northwestern Academy for Chicago Public Schools

-is a multi-year college preparation and enrichment program for academically talented and motivated students from Chicago public high schools.
-Northwestern Academy is a program of Northwestern University's School of Education and Social Policy, offered through its Center for Talent Development.
+is a multi-year college preparation and enrichment program for diverse, academically motivated students from Chicago Public Schools.
+Northwestern Academy is a program of Northwestern University's School of Education and Social Policy.

-is to increase access and successful matriculation of underrepresented and talented Chicago public high school students to top-tier colleges and universities by providing college preparation programming, academic support and enrichment and self-regulatory learning, and by nurturing aspirations.
+is to increase access and successful matriculation of underrepresented Chicago Public School students to top-tier colleges and universities by providing personal enrichment, leadership development, college advising and cultural & civic engagement.

 What Is Northwestern Academy?